 Teachers can see more information about their students' reading in Spanish and English on the Biliteracy Report tab in the Accelerated Reader Record Book.

-For classes that use reading range goals instead of average book levels, teachers can set both English and Spanish reading ranges to guide student reading.
+For reading range goals, teachers can set both English and Spanish reading ranges to guide student reading.

 Best practices for English language learners are generally the same as for native English speakers.
 However, keep in mind that English language learners who communicate well in English during everyday conversations may not have the same level of proficiency with text.
 Even if a student is a good decoder, his English vocabulary may be smaller (by thousands of words) than that of a native speaker.
 Thus, his comprehension may fluctuate, depending on a book's subject matter.
 Be sure to provide instruction and support with English language learning as well as reading.